Luis A. Ferré: Governor and Senator

 On July 23, 1967, a plebiscite was held to decide if the people of Puerto Rico desired to become an independent nation, a state of the United States of America, or continue the commonwealth relation established in 1952.
 The majority of Puerto Ricans opted for the Commonwealth option (see Puerto Rican status referendums).
 Disagreement within the then pro-statehood party headed by Miguel A. García Méndez led Ferré and others to found the New Progressive Party (a.k.a., PNP).

-According to declassified documents in 2025, Ferré worked as an informant (codename SKEWER-1) for the CIA during the Cold War.
-He was tapped in 1957 to help oust the Dominican Republic’s Pres.
-Rafael Trujillo and Fidel Castro from Cuba.
-One of the redacted archives state that the U.S. didn’t even have to pay Ferre for he was driven by the “suasion of patriotism.”
+According to declassified documents in 2025, Ferré worked as an asset (codename SKEWER-1) for the CIA during the Cold War.
+He was tapped in 1957 to help oust the Dominican Republic's Pres.
+Rafael Trujillo (and to a lesser extent help Cuban exiles after Fidel Castro to power in Cuba).
+One of the redacted archives state that the U.S. didn't even have to pay Ferre for he was driven by the “suasion of patriotism.”

 In the following general election in 1968, Ferré ran for Governor and defeated Luis Negrón López, the candidate of the Popular Democratic Party (PPD) by a slight margin.
 The ruling party had split with the creation of the People's Party, which ran incumbent PDP-elected Governor Roberto Sánchez Vilella as its gubernatorial candidate, ending Luis Muñoz Marín's PPD's hold on the governor's seat, which had lasted 20 years.

 During Ferré's administration, Puerto Rico was in an economic boom at 7% GDP growth and the unemployment at 10%.
 His work as governor of Puerto Rico included defending the federal minimum wage and granting workers a Christmas bonus.
 He visited Puerto Rican troops in Vietnam.
 In 1970, his first wife, Lorencita, died at La Fortaleza after being bed-ridden for years.
 Their daughter, Rosario Ferré, an acclaimed novelist and writer, stepped into the role of First Lady.